samumei/ddecompose/README.md

 ### Oaxaca-Blinder Decomposition

-Let us decompose the gender wage gap into composition and structure effect, using the standard Oaxaca-Blinder decompostion without reweighting.
+We decompose the gender wage gap into composition and structure effect, using the standard Oaxaca-Blinder decomposition without reweighting.
 First, we specify a wage structure model and then run the estimation.

 ``` r